Updated: Oct 1

 You really have to use your imagination for this one!
 Just do whatever feels right for you but we are aiming to remove the anxiety by creating the opposite sensation.

-If you'd like some help, please book a free consultation to find out how hypnotherapy could reduce that anxiety for good.
+If you'd like some help, please book an initial consultation to find out how hypnotherapy could reduce that anxiety for good.